-The Blush Bobble Shawl is a beautiful transitional shawl for fall.
+This Bobble Shawl crochet pattern is a beautiful transitional shawl for fall.
 The texture and colors brightens up this wrap, while the fiber makes this shawl cozy to wear on chilly days.
 The bobbles give this shawl a playful and whimsical look, that makes this Blush Bobble shawl a beautiful piece that will be the focus of any outfit!

 I’ve had this idea for a shawl with the bobbles for over a year.
 Every season when I planned out the patterns for the season, I included this design in the line-up.
-However every time I just never got around to making it.
+However with every season, I just never got around to making it.

 If you follow me on Instagram than you will know that I dyed yarn with avocados this summer.
 I knew I didn’t want to just let this beautiful yarn sit in my stash for months (or years!) so I began brainstorming ideas for the perfect project for this yarn.
 I remembered this bobble shawl design I had envisioned in my head and I knew that it would be the perfect project for this yarn!

 I have to admit, this project really was perfect for this yarn ;).
-I knew I was going to love it, but I just didn’t realize how well it would turn out until I finished.
+I knew I was going to love it, but I just didn’t realize how well it would turn out until I finished the shawl.

 This shawl was such a delight to make!
 It was so satisfying to see it grow larger and larger with every row!
 This was also my first time making an asymmetrical shawl, and I have to admit it will not be my last!